smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes
 **V1.80**
 * Added the option to show a custom text when there are no upcoming calendar events.
-* Full day appointments now do not show the time "00:00" anymore.
+* Full-day appointments now do not show the time "00:00" anymore.

 **V1.79**
 * Bugfix in the sensor app blueprint that fixes an issue that occurs in some cases when users make use of a custom template.